Anne Marshall

 Courts & Tribunals

-Anne has regularly appeared before the Health Professions Appeal and Review Board, Licence Appeal Tribunal and various regulatory Tribunals.
-She has argued several cases at the Divisional Court, and has appeared before the Ontario Court of Justice, the Human Rights Tribunal of Ontario, and the Small Claims Court.
+Anne has regularly appeared before the Health Professions Appeal and Review Board, Licence Appeal Tribunal, the Ontario Review Board and various regulatory Tribunals.
+She has argued several cases at the Divisional Court, and has appeared before all levels of Court in Ontario, the Human Rights Tribunal of Ontario, and the Small Claims Court.

 Health Industry